jeszeo24/h2hdash/README.md

 Run `npm run install` in the project folder to install dependencies related to Express (the server).

 There are additional node packages installed for purpose of both functionality and design.
 Please install them for optimal performance as listed below:
-- Run `npm install react-icons` in the project folder to install the react icon package which will provide the icons used within the app
+- Run `npm install react-icons` in the project folder to install the react icon package which will provide the icons used within the app.

 `cd client` and run `npm run install` install dependencies related to React (the client).

 ### Database Prep

+- You will need a MySQL server, if you do not have one already please see https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/installing.html for installation information.
 - Access the MySQL interface in your terminal by running `mysql -u root -p`
 - Create a new database called h2hdash: `create database h2hdash`
 - Add a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user.
 For example: